How to prevent frozen pipes and bursts

 - Oil and LPG gas fuelled heating systems

-If you are leaving your holiday home unoccupied during winter or if your heating isn’t capable of preventing frozen pipes, drain down and shut off the water/central heating system so that there is nothing in the pipes to freeze.
-Simply turning off the water is not sufficient as there is still a lot of water in the system and tanks, which can cause substantial damage if a burst pipe occurred.
-Drain the system down.
+If you are leaving your holiday home unoccupied during winter or if your heating isn’t capable of preventing frozen pipes, then drain down the heating system/pipes and shut off the water supply so that there is nothing in the pipes to freeze.
+Simply turning off the water is not sufficient as there is still a lot of water in the system and tanks which can freeze and cause substantial damage if a burst occurred.

 Get advice from a qualified plumber or heating engineer on how to drain down the water and central heating system to remove the threat of water damage entirely.

-Pipes in unheated areas, including lofts, attics, crawl spaces, basements or those fixed to the inside of external walls are most at risk from freezing.
-Pipes are often situated above the insulation, leaving them exposed to freezing temperatures.
+Pipes in unheated areas, especially lofts, attics, crawl spaces, basements or those fixed to the inside of external walls are most at risk from freezing and need to be properly lagged.
+Pipes are often situated above insulation, leaving them exposed to freezing temperatures.
 Pipes should be lagged using insulating foam sleeving – the thinner the pipe the thicker the insulation should be.

-The same applies to external pipes located in outbuildings that are likely to freeze in cold spells.
+The same applies to toilets, water tanks or pipes located in exposed outbuildings that are likely to freeze in cold spells.
+Better still, drain them for winter if you’re not using them.

 Don’t forget outside taps